 This coral is a Turbinaria Peltata species commonly known as the disk or cup coral.
-We have been growing this piece out in our coral farm since around 2014 making it to the bullet proof coral list.
+We have been growing this piece out in our coral farm since around 2014.
+This coral is hardy making it to the bullet proof coral list.
 This strain grows out bright green with pinkish polyps in a circular shape, even when the frags are cut square.
-In most of our aquarium designs we like to place this coral on an island in the sand or lower parts of the reef where is can grow out freely without shading the reef below.
-During aquarium maintenance clip off the edges to the desired size you like to keep.
+In most of our aquarium designs we like to place this coral on an island in the sand or lower parts of the reef where it can grow out and not shade the reef below.
+During aquarium maintenance clip off the edges to the desired size you like to maintain.
 This coral can grow very large and is great for any monster aquarium build.

 Care level: beginner to intermediate

 Flow: medium high to medium low

 PAR: 150-250, will handle up to 450nm with no issues

 Original Location Range: Indonesia, Coral Triangle, South Pacific

 Grown in our California coral farm providing zero impact corals

 Water chemistry: Calcium 400-450, Magnesium 1350, KH 7-9.5, pH 8.1-8.4, Nitrates .01-10+, Phosphates .01-.1, salinity 1.026

 Temperature Range: 74- 81 Fahrenheit